Hi, I’m Violet.

-But looking at my Facebook posts from 2015 through the misty lens of time, I am surprised to see a blonde, smiling, slim, almost GLOWY-FACED (that’ll be the 9 months abstaining from alcohol, then!) mother posting cute, funny pictures of her gorgeous chubby baby, her angelic blue-eyed two-year-old boy, and talking proudly about her super-helpful 10-year old.
+But looking at my Facebook posts from 2015 through the misty lens of time, I was surprised to see a blonde, smiling, slim, almost GLOWY-FACED (that’ll be the 9 months abstaining from alcohol, then!) mother posting cute, funny pictures of her gorgeous chubby baby, her angelic blue-eyed two-year-old boy, and talking proudly about her super-helpful 10-year old.
 Basically, we look like a fucking Pampers advert.

 So.
 That’s who I am.
 I am that woman that old friends have said they envied on Facebook- the beautiful family and the nice hair and the wonderful husband…. and the 70 units of alcohol per week and the Sertraline and the blackouts and the suicidal thoughts and the wondering if my family might be better off in the long run without me in it.

 But – in April 2018, nearly 12 months sober, I began this blog.
 I read somewhere that recovering from an addiction is a bit like a metamorphosis.
 Wouldn’t it be nice if you could do “Dry January” and then emerge as a perfect butterfly as February arrived?
 No…at nearly 2 years sober, I’m just about drying my wings after a long process of fighting my way out of the cocoon of addiction.